binary-person/sticky-session/README.md

 If you want more control over what sticks, you can specify a custom function that generates an array of numbers to be hashed, which determines the worker to forward to.
 Below is an example of forwarding authenticated requests to the same worker.

-**Note that this approach is a bit slower as it needs to first parse the request headers.**
+**Note that this approach is a bit slower as it needs to first parse the request headers, (but if you don't need those, use generatePrehashArrayNoParsing instead)**

 ```javascript
 var cluster = require('cluster'); // Only required if you want the worker id